How to Connect External Hard Drive to VM | VMware & Hyper-V

 - Enable Hyper-V USB passthrough via Remote Desktop Protocol

 In this section.
-I will explain how to attach USB hard drive to a Hyper-V virtual machine.
+I will explain how to attach a USB hard drive to a Hyper-V virtual machine.

 1. Type diskmgmt.msc in Disk Management console.